Installation and advice

 Remark on Numpy installed with conda

 In anaconda (or miniconda), Numpy installed with conda install numpy can be built and linked with MKL (an Intel library).
 This can be a real plus for performance since MKL replaces fftw functions by (usually) faster ones but it has a drawback for fft using the library fftw3_mpi (an implementation of parallel fft using 1D decomposition by fftw).
 MKL implements some fftw functions but not all the functions defined in fftw3_mpi.
 Since the libraries are loaded dynamically, if numpy is imported before the fftw_mpi libraries, this can lead to very bad issues (segmentation fault, only if numpy is imported before the class!).
-For security, we prefer to automatically disable the building of the fft classes using fftw3_mpi when it is detected that numpy uses the MKL library where some fftw symbols are defined.

 To install with anaconda numpy linked with openblas: